Table of Contents

 FCL (full container loads) shipments

-If you order a full container load from a Chinese manufacturer, the actual container will be delivered to the factory, which will then load your goods into the container.
+If you order a full container load from a Chinese manufacturer, the shipping container will be delivered to the factory, and the factory will load your goods directly into it.

-Once the container is all loaded and the doors closed, a seal is then put on the container.
-Only once the container arrives to the importer will the seal be broken.
-This means that no one else has handled the goods!
+Once the container is fully loaded and the doors are closed, a seal is placed on the container.
+That seal will only be broken once the container arrives with you, the importer, which means no one else has handled the goods in between.
+The chance of damage when the goods arrive is very low, as long as the container has been correctly and carefully loaded.

 The chance of damage when the goods arrive with the importer is very little as long as the container has been correctly and carefully loaded.